sharadmv/beginner-hackjam/README.md

 Okay, so let's get started with Flask.

 First, what exactly is a web framework?
-When a person goes to a website, they send a request to that website, asking for the site's content.
-Since we're building the website, our web framework, Flask, will handle requests that are sent to us, and send back our site's content.
+When a person goes to a website, they send an HTTP request to that website, asking for the site's content.
+Since we're building the website, our web framework, Flask, will handle requests that are sent to us, and send back our site's content via HTTP response.

 Let's try running the "Hello World" example on the [Flask website](http://flask.pocoo.org).